britchin/project_one/README.md

 - Compare reviews within each subcategory - are there any subcategories with higher reviews than others?
 - Is there a correlation between the price of the app and the last update?
 - Is there a specific content rating where apps have more installs?
-- Grouping by content rating - what are the differences in number of installs per rating group?
-Join Google Play Store and Apple App Store data - compare ratings, reviews, and price.
-Are apps more likely to be “successful” on a Google platform vs the Apple platform?
-Or vice versa?

 # Analysis
 ## Do free to play games have more installs than pay to play games? (based on Google Play Store App data only)